Dekeypetey40/Element-Duel/README.md

 # Future Features
-  - A services offered page with listed prices for each service.
-  - A meet the trainers/dog walker page.
+  - An animation of dice being rolled.
+  - A player vs player game mode.

 # Testing
+  - I tested the game countless times using all elements to make sure it functioned as it should
+    - When I ran into problems I used console logs to see what the functions were returning.
   - I tested to make sure the website works in the following browsers: Firefox, Chrome and Edge.
-  - I used Chrome's devtools and [Am I Responsive](https://ui.dev/amiresponsive) to check that the stylings respond and everything functions on all screen sizes.
+  - I used Chrome's devtools and [Multi Device Mockup Generator](https://techsini.com/multi-mockup/index.php) to check that the stylings respond and everything functions on all screen sizes.
   - I tested every button and link to confirm that they work and lead where they are supposed to.